-New PSI Funding Opportunity: 2024 PSI Graham Farquharson Knowledge Translation (KT) Fellowship
+New PSI Funding Opportunity: 2027 PSI Mid-Career Knowledge Translation (KT) Fellowship

-PSI Launches the 2024 Competition for the PSI Graham Farquharson Knowledge Translation Fellowship
+PSI Launches the 2027 PSI Mid-Career Knowledge Translation Fellowship

-PSI Foundation is very pleased to announce the 2024 competition for the PSI Graham Farquharson Knowledge Translation Fellowship.
-This Fellowship is intended to provide salary support for a new investigator who has demonstrated the ability to successfully complete high impact knowledge translation research.
+PSI Foundation is very pleased to announce the new funding opportunity for the 2027 PSI Mid-Career Knowledge Translation Fellowship.
+This Fellowship is intended to provide salary support for a mid-career physician researcher in Ontario who has demonstrated the ability to successfully complete high-impact knowledge translation research.
 The Fellowship funds, dedicated to salary support, must protect at least 50% of the Fellow’s time to conduct such research.

 Please note: Knowledge translation must be the fundamental purpose of this Fellowship and must be demonstrated in the application.